Dept. Code: KIN

 IV.
 Foreign Languages (applicable to Sport Administration majors only)

-Students must earn at least 3 credit hours of a foreign language at the 200 course level or higher.
-Special 200-level courses are required of native speakers who choose to fulfill the language requirement.
+Students must earn at least 3 credit hours of a foreign language at the 200-course level or higher.
+Special 200-level courses are required of native or heritage speakers who choose to fulfill the language requirement.
 Two semesters of American Sign Language constitute an acceptable alternative for the Foreign Language Requirement.
+If English is not your first language and you have been admitted as an international student, you may be able to waive this language requirement.
+Speak to the academic advisor for details.

 V. Credit Only

-Courses which satisfy the major, minor, the distributions of the School, or any course for which a C or better is required may not be taken as "credit only".
-Only free electives may be taken under this option.
+Courses that satisfy the major, minor, the distributions of the School, or any course for which a C or better is required must earn a grade.
+Only free electives may be taken for "credit only."

 Bachelor of Science in Exercise Physiology

-I. Candidates for B.S. in Exercise Physiology (BSEXP) in the School of Education and Human Development must complete at least 120 credit hours of work.
+I. Candidates for a B.S. in Exercise Physiology (BSEXP) in the School of Education and Human Development must complete at least 120 credit hours of work at UM.

 • Advanced Standing and Placement (Credit Hours Granted)